tautastic/vielfalt/content/en/about/index.md

 If you want to make the world a little bit more colorful and encourage people to show their most beautiful colors, then you are at the right place.
-Feel free to talk to one of us, come to one of our meetings at the Interact Club, or send us an email to Vielfalt@gym-old.eu !
-We look forward to seeing YOU 🌈
+Feel free to talk to one of us, come to one of our meetings at the Interact Club, or send us an email to Vielfalt@gym-old.eu

+We look forward to seeing YOU! 🌈